-Where a genuine partnership transfers its rental portfolio to a connected limited company at incorporation, FA 2003 Schedule 15 can deliver zero SDLT on the entire transfer.
-The mechanic is the sum-of-lower-proportions (SLP) formula at paragraph 12: chargeable consideration equals market value multiplied by (1 minus SLP%), so a 100% SLP outcome eliminates the SDLT liability that would otherwise hit market value plus the 5% additional-dwellings surcharge under the post-October-2024 regime.
-The textbook outcome is six-figure SDLT savings on a £1m to £2m portfolio at incorporation, but three load-bearing facts shape every real-world case: partnership share for SLP purposes is income-profit share under paragraph 34 (not capital, not voting, not winding-up assets); the connected-persons test imports CTA 2010 s.1122, which captures spouses, civil partners, lineal ascendants and descendants, siblings, and controlled-company chains, but does NOT capture cohabiting unmarried couples; and the three-year anti-withdrawal rule under paragraph 17A claws the relief back if a partner reduces their partnership share or withdraws capital within 36 months of the transfer.
-The right HMRC manual reference is SDLTM33500+, not SDLTM09050+ which covers the unrelated section 75A Ramsay general anti-avoidance code.
+If you run your rental business as a genuine partnership and you move the portfolio into a connected limited company at incorporation, FA 2003 Schedule 15 can take the SDLT on the whole transfer down to zero.
+The mechanic is the sum-of-lower-proportions (SLP) formula at paragraph 12: chargeable consideration equals market value multiplied by (1 minus SLP%), so a 100% SLP outcome wipes out the SDLT that would otherwise land on full market value plus the 5% additional-dwellings surcharge under the post-October-2024 regime.
+On a £1m to £2m portfolio that is six figures of SDLT saved.
+Three facts decide every real case.
+Partnership share for SLP purposes is income-profit share under paragraph 34 (not capital, not voting, not winding-up assets).
+The connected-persons test imports CTA 2010 s.1122, which captures spouses, civil partners, lineal ascendants and descendants, siblings, and controlled-company chains, but does NOT capture cohabiting unmarried couples.
+And the three-year anti-withdrawal rule under paragraph 17A claws the relief back if a partner reduces their partnership share or withdraws capital within 36 months of the transfer.
+The HMRC manual you want is SDLTM33500+, not SDLTM09050+ which covers the unrelated section 75A Ramsay general anti-avoidance code.

-This page is the operational pillar on the partnership-incorporation SDLT mechanic.
-The reference scenario is the Mawell-Estate partnership, an anonymised composite: Asha and Diya Mawell, sisters in their late forties, operate a 50/50 general partnership formed in March 2024 holding six rental properties (six BTL flats and a converted Victorian terrace, total market value £1.6m at incorporation, £600,000 aggregate mortgages outstanding).
+The worked example running through this is the Mawell-Estate partnership, an anonymised composite.
+Asha and Diya Mawell, sisters in their late forties, operate a 50/50 general partnership formed in March 2024 holding six rental properties (six BTL flats and a converted Victorian terrace, total market value £1.6m at incorporation, £600,000 aggregate mortgages outstanding).
 The partnership has filed partnership SA800 returns for tax years 2024/25 and 2025/26, runs a partnership bank account in the partnership name, holds the mortgages jointly, and has been the registered landlord on tenancy agreements throughout.
 In April 2026 the partnership transfers the portfolio to Mawell Properties Ltd, a new limited company owned 50/50 by Asha and Diya.
 The SLP calculation produces 100%; the chargeable consideration is £0; the SDLT due is £0; the saving against the no-relief baseline is approximately £170,000 of SDLT (the 5%-surcharged residential rates on £1.6m).
-This page is the depth-page complement to our SDLT on incorporation overview, our section 162 CGT incorporation relief page, our incorporation holdover relief page, our SDLT sub-sale relief mechanics page, and our LLP for property investment overview.
+SDLT is only one tax in the incorporation.
+For the full picture sit this alongside the SDLT on incorporation overview, the section 162 CGT incorporation relief, incorporation holdover relief, the SDLT sub-sale relief mechanics, and, if you are years away from a corporate move, the LLP for property investment route.

 What Schedule 15 actually does, and when it does not